 Oh.
 You want the truth?
 It’s a bit messy.
-It’s the joke your friends make that you shyly laugh off.
+It’s the joke your friends make that you laugh off.
 It’s the smiles and tears that come when someone finally sees the end.
-It’s the hours upon hours of sitting in one place, hoping the mixture of words turn out better than where it started, … Continue reading Oh.
+It’s the hours upon hours of sitting in one place, hoping the mixture of words turn out better, while knowing you’ll be sitting … Continue reading Oh.
 You want the truth?

-My sophomore year, my college writing professor sat at a simple cheap table in our new classroom.
-Being the first day of class and not knowing anyone there, I sat at the opposite side of the room.
-But that didn't say much since we all sat in a circle, facing each other.
-I took out … Continue reading Creativity is a fire
+During my sophomore year, my writing professor sat at a cheap table in our new classroom.
+Since it was the first day of class, I sat at the opposite side of the room.
+But that didn't say much since everyone sat in a circle, facing each other.
+I took out an earbud to listen in … Continue reading Creativity is a fire